qwelias/qwelias.github.io/md/cv.md

 Currently live in Oslo, Norway

-Open for remote/relocation opportunities
+Open for remote/relocation/local opportunities

 ## Summary
-- JavaScript engineer since September 2014
+- JavaScript engineer since ~September 2014
 - Linux all the way
 - used to do front-end, not so much lately
-- mostly do back-end in NodeJS, lots of experience here
+- mostly do back-end in NodeJS, lots of experience there
 - not shy of DevOps related work

 ## Education